mbourgey/CBW_BFX_GENOMIC_MEDECINE_module2/scripts/logging_into_the_Compute_Canada_HPC.md

 > javac 1.8.0_72-ea

-## Downloading a file from Guillimin to your computer
+## Downloading a file from Mamouth server to your computer

 ### Linux/Mac